humanode-network/vortex-experimental-mockups/docs/vortex-simulation-api-contract.md

   - General chamber: eligible if the human has at least one accepted proposal in any chamber
 - Genesis bootstrap is configured via `/sim-config.json` → `genesisChamberMembers` (a mapping of `chamberId -> [addresses]` treated as eligible from day one).

+Chambers (v1):

+- Chambers are canonical (`chambers` table).
+- Genesis chambers are configured via `/sim-config.json` → `genesisChambers` and are auto-seeded when the table is empty.

 ## Write endpoints (Phase 6+)

 ### `POST /api/command`